pemo11/easygrader/README.md

 But since the boring and error prone tasks are already done, there should be more time and energy left for the important parts:

 - To really look at the solution
+- Take the students "learning profile" into account
 - May be check for plagiarism
 - Write a formative feedback

 *Simpelgrader* is easy to install.
-I developed the application on Windows but it should run with no problemo on Linux and MacOS.
+I developed the application on Windows 10 but it should run with no problemo on Linux and MacOS (I will tests this in the near future).

-Python 3.8 is a requirement because I wanted to use a nice improvements for while loops.
+Python >= 3.8 is a requirement because I wanted to use a nice improvements for while loops.

-*Simpelgrader* cannot run out of the box because two things have to be prepared first:
+*Simpelgrader* cannot run out of the box because three things have to be prepared first:

 1. the grading xml file
 2. the settings in *simpelgrader.ini*
-3. Some Python packages (like lxml) have to be installed first (there is a *requirements.txt* of course)
+3. Some Python packages (like lXml) have to be installed (there is a *requirements.txt* of course)

 Preparing the xml file can be a little time consuming because it means to define for each exercise a name, the name of the needed files, and additional actions and tests if compile and checkstyle is not enough.

 The sample grade xml file *gradingplan1.xml* in the *sampledata* directory is a template for a customized grading plan.

 Step 2 is about writing the path of some directories and the name of the semester and the module in the ini file.
+Menue option H which queries each settings can be a shortcut for setting the ini file up.

 If everything is setup, *Simpelgrader* runs as any Python console application.
 A grade run will take a couple of minutes and ends always with showing a couple of report files.